X39/X39.Hosting.Modularization/ReadMe.md

 It also shields me and every user of this project from any liability regarding your contribution by deflecting any potential liability caused by your contribution to you (e.g., if your contribution violates the rights of your employer).
-Feel free to discuss this agreement in the discussions section of this repository, i am open to changes here (as long as they do not open me or any other user of this project to any liability due to a **malicious contribution**).
+Feel free to discuss this agreement in the discussions section of this repository, I am open to changes here (as long as they do not open me or any other user of this project to any liability due to a **malicious contribution**).